spectrocloud/librarium/packages/docs/content/04-clusters.md

 The Private Gateway supports going through an optional Proxy server to talk to Spectro Cloud.
 If the Gateway is configured to use a proxy, the Proxy server needs to support both HTTP(S) proxy and SOCKS proxy.

-An HAProxy Load balancer VM will be created for each of the Kubernetes clusters, as the LB for the apiserver endpoints.
+If the IP allocation type is DHCP, an HAProxy Load balancer VM will be created for each of the Kubernetes clusters as the LB for the apiserver endpoints.
+If the IP allocation type is Static IP, a VIP(virtual IP address) will be selected from the master ippool and allocated to the cluster instead of the loadbalancer.

 ![vmware_cluster_architecture.png](vmware_cluster_architecture.png)